 Photo by Jeremy Borkat

-I have been researching the life and works of Mr. Clarke since 1988.
+I have been researching the life and work of Mr. Clarke since 1988.
 My research has led me to New Jersey's Princeton University; Rhode Island's Brown University Library; Pennsylvania's Pennsylvania Academy of the Fine Arts; Massachusetts' Lenox Library, Pittsfield Antheneum, Berkshire Museum, Stockbridge Library, Sterling and Francine Clark Art Institute Library; and to numerous telephone calls, and further internet searches.

 This website represents research that I intermittently conducted over the past twenty years on Mr. Clarke.
 One would think that there would be books written about him, especially someone of his stature.
 However, this is not the case.
 He was mentioned in various articles in magazines during his lifetime, and in some reference books listing American painters and sculptors.
 The only information available about him, up until now, was what is written in the introduction above.